pulsar-cooperative/.github/guides/fork-new-package.md

 Lastly some points of knowledge that should be considered:

-* Packages from the original `atom` organization, or in some cases labeled as `atom-archived` generally would get an immediate greenlight to fork.
+* Packages from the original `atom` organization, or in some cases labeled as `atom-archived`, generally would get an immediate greenlight to fork.
 Although it should first be checked if these packages already exist on the `pulsar-edit` repo, considering if they have been archived there.
 * Packages from the `AtomLinter` and `Atom-Community` organization are generally an immediate greenlight to fork.